syedaa4390/github-tutorial/README.md

 2. By using the **command** `mkdir repo-name` , you will make a directory/repo, with whatever name you desire.
 3. Next, go into that exact directory by the **command** `cd repo-name`.
 4. Once that is done, type in the **command** `git init`.
 This command simply initializes everything in the directory, aka the repository, so that it can be ready for the version control that’ll be done in the future. *Note* : this should only be done **once**.
+5. When adding a new file into a repository, you simply do `touch README.md`. *Note* that when `touch` is being used, a new **empty file** is created.
+In this case, we're always going to be creating an empty file that is name **"README"**.
+6. Open up the *README* file by using the command `c9 ` followed by *README.md*, in which case the full command is `c9 README.md`.
+7. The three following `add` commands are what makes all your edits ready to be Committed.
+    * The command `git add file.ext` adds specific file(s) to the staging area.
+The part that says *file.ext* is what gets replaced with the actual file names.
+    * When using the command `git add .` all the files that had been changed gets added to the directory.
+    * Lastly, use `git add --all` when adding *everything* to the staging area. **Everything**  includes all changes, including any deleted files.
+8. Now, onto the committing part.
+When committing a file, the following command would be used : `git commit -m "specific-message"`.
+This command *finalizes all the changes* that would be made.
+The part within the quotations are is the message one would be providing.
+In such message, one should be descriptive towards the specific changes that were made since the last commit.
+9. Finally, you have to `push` all your changes into the cloud that's in GitHub.
+Though, you would need a **remote repo** to push everything to. *Note* that you don't always have to create a remote repository.
+When it's done once, it's good enough for the rest of the project.
+A remote repo can be created through the following steps :
+    * Locate to the `+` icon at the top right hand corner of Github, and click on that.
+Once the options appear, click on the first option that simply says *New Repository*.
+    * Rename the repository to whatever is relevant, and **keep the name the same the whole time**.
+    * Finalize in creating the repository by clicking *Create Repository* in green.

 ---
 ## Workflow & Commands